porscheofficial/sls_sat_solving_with_deep_learning/Readme.md

 pip install -r requirements.txt
 '''

+Note that if you want to use a GPU for training, you should run
+'''
+pip install "jax[cuda]" -f https://storage.googleapis.com/jax-releases/jax_cuda_releases.html
+'''
+to install the GPU version of jax.
+In case of a TPU, use the following command
+'''
+pip install "jax[tpu]" -f https://storage.googleapis.com/jax-releases/libtpu_releases.html
+'''

 2. Compile the rust code

 The MT algorithm and WalkSAT are implemented in Rust because of performance reasons.
 Start by installing Rust by typing